spiffe/spire-tutorials/metrics/README.md

 # Configure SPIRE Server and Agent to Emit Telemetry

 To demonstrate how to configure the SPIRE Server and the SPIRE Agent to emit telemetry we create a scenario using Docker Compose.
-We run a SPIRE deployment with two metric collectors, Statsd and Prometheus.
-Metrics collected by Statsd will be display using Graphite
+We run a SPIRE deployment with two metric collectors, StatsD and Prometheus.
+Metrics collected by StatsD will be display using Graphite

 In this tutorial you will learn how to:
 * Configure SPIRE Server and SPIRE Agent to emit telemetry
-* Configure Statsd as a metrics collector
+* Configure StatsD as a metrics collector
 * Configure Prometheus as a metrics collector